canonical/cos-registration-server/README.md

 - Public SSH key: public SSH key for the device.
 - Grafana dashboards: Grafana dashboards used by this device.
 - Foxglove dashboards: Foxglove dashboards used by this device.
+- Prometheus alert rule files: Prometheus alert rule files used by this device.

 #### View: `devices/`